VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Related Work

 In contrast, our work leverages the Bio-KG as a post-hoc auditing basis for reasoning analysis.
-Rather than using KGs only to improve generation, we integrate them into a visual analysis workflow that helps developers interpret diagnostic reasoning through medically grounded structures.
-This design is motivated by the fact that many developers are not medical experts and may struggle to judge whether an incorrect reasoning chain violates meaningful clinical relationships.
-Bio-KGs make such relationships explicit by organizing symptoms, findings, diseases, and their associations in a structured form.
+Rather than using KGs to improve generation, we integrate them into a visual analysis workflow that helps developers interpret diagnostic reasoning through medically grounded structures.
+This design is motivated by the fact that many developers are not medical experts and struggle to judge whether an incorrect reasoning chain violates meaningful clinical relationships.
+Bio-KGs make such relationships explicit by organizing entities and associations in a structured form.
 Thus, our work uses KGs as an analytic reference to help developers audit reasoning traces, identify recurring error patterns, and derive more accessible insights from complex medical errors.